(since the following will talk about the movie’s dialogue, a warning: yes, it will feature references to a certain racial epithet)

 A DIGRESSION: THE ADRENALINE SHOT SCENE

 The scene where an adrenaline shot needs to be administered to the moll in order to revive her is, I believe, a re-enactment of an anecdote from the excellent Martin Scorsese documentary, American Boy: A Profile of Steven Prince.

-The movie can be seen here at Google Videos.
+The movie can be seen in six parts on youtube, starting here.
 The anecdote comes in between the 36:00 and 38:00 points.
 It’s the film’s subject describing one of his many difficult and strange experiences while being a heavy user of various drugs.

 Out of that, uh, a lot of close calls, I managed to get a lot of medical supplies, medical equipment, that you might not normally have.
 Like, we had oxygen.
 We had an electronic stethoscope that gave a tape readout, so you could tell how many heartbeats…we had adrenaline shots.
 We had all kinds of stuff…adrenaline shots to bring you through when you OD’d.